NicklasJohansen/NicklasJohansen.github.io/content/authors/admin/_index.md

 - Visitors
 ---

 I am a Ph.D.
-Fellow in Social Data Science at [Copenhagen Center for Social Data Science](https://www.socialdatascience.dk//) at [University of Copenhagen](https://www.ku.dk/english/).
+Fellow in Social Data Science at [Copenhagen Center for Social Data Science](https://www.socialdatascience.dk//) at the [University of Copenhagen](https://www.ku.dk/english/).
+He is an elected member of the [SAMF Ph.D.
+Committee](https://socialsciences.ku.dk/faculty/organisation/councils_and_committees/phd_study_committee/), [SAMF Academic Council](https://socialsciences.ku.dk/faculty/organisation/councils_and_committees/academic_council/), and [UCPH Research & Innovation Council](https://fi.ku.dk/english/kufir/).
+He has been nominated for [UCPH Study Environment Award](https://aarsfest.ku.dk/english/2022/study-environment-award/) and co-founded SODAS Social Committee.

-My research focuses on how digital information has affected behavior during the COVID-19 pandemic using a wide range of methods from social sciences and data sciences.
-Some of my research focuses on misinformation on social media, where others investigate learning effects in elementary school before, during, and after pandemic lockdowns.
+His research focuses on how digital information has affected behavior during the COVID-19 pandemic using various methods from social sciences and data sciences.
+Some of his research focuses on misinformation on social media, whereas others investigate learning effects in elementary schools before, during, and after pandemic lockdowns.
+He is affiliated with three research projects: [HOPE](https://politicalscience.ku.dk/research/projects/hope/), [EduQuant](https://www.economics.ku.dk/research/externally-funded-research_new/uddankvant/), and [Nation-scale Social Networks](https://sodas.ku.dk/projects/nation-scale-social-networks/).
+He has collaborated with academics and practitioners from the University of Copenhagen, Cornell University, UNICEF New York, The Technical
+University of Denmark, Aarhus University, The Danish Health Authorities, Statistics Denmark, and The Danish Ministry of Children & Education.

-I teach three university courses [Elementary Social Data Science](https://kurser.ku.dk/course/ASDK20002U), [Introduction to Social Data Science](https://isdsucph.github.io/isds2021) and [Data Driven Organizational Analysis](https://nicklasjohansen.github.io/DO2021/) as well as one executive course for professionals [Tech Policy Lab](https://www.socialdatascience.dk/tech-policy).
+He teaches three university courses: [Elementary Social Data Science](https://kurser.ku.dk/course/ASDK20002U), [Introduction to Social Data Science](https://isdsucph.github.io/isds2021) and [Data Driven Organizational Analysis](https://nicklasjohansen.github.io/DO2021/), and one executive leadership course in [Tech Policy](https://www.socialdatascience.dk/tech-policy).